Sabrinas Organizing

 These videos below helped me clean various electronics.
 Many of the tips are similar but they are effective and hopefully, won't damage your screens.

-Some quick tips from How to clean a flat-screen TV:
+Some quick tips on How to clean a flat-screen TV:

 • Make sure the TV is off.

-• Use the breathing method, where you breathe on the screen and fog on the area where there is a figure print and then in circular motion, use a lint-free cloth until the figure print is gone.
+• Use the breathing method, where you breathe on the screen and fog on the area where there is a figure print, and then in a circular motion, use a lint-free cloth until the figure print is gone.

 Some quick tips from How to Clean Your Screens as Fast As Possible: